Name / job / TGW location:

 At TGW since:

-My most important piece of job equipment:
+The most important piece of equipment for my job:

 Early bird or night owl?

 Thinking outside the box is routine for René Bachinger.
 His and his colleagues' tasks within a customer project are complex, as are the required expert knowledge and interfaces to the specialist fields involved.
 His connection to this environment?
 The passion for technology, automation and motivation.

 We develop and carry out electrical controls solutions for our customers' systems, and we are also involved during their implementation on-site.
 That covers everything from wiring during control cabinet construction to hooking up individual components.
 Thus, during both the concept and implementation phase, we represent an important link for our colleagues, especially those in Sales and Mechanics.

 As with all engineering disciplines, it's all about getting from the abstract to the concrete, from the general to the detailed.
 What ultimately matters is the optimal performance of the customer's system, and that can only be achieved when all the departments involved are in intense and constant communication.
 The layout discussions in particular involve every subarea, and that requires a good balance of technical understanding and specialist knowledge as well as communication skills and financial sense.

 I've always had a soft spot for everything technical, as well as a good helping of creativity.
 That has become noticeable in my current area of responsibility and often makes complex processes easier.
 On top of that, I'm quite an inquisitive and curious person and I constantly need something new to stay motivated.